tenzir/tenzir/web/blog/tenzir-v4.2/index.md

 tenzir 'from zmq --bind'
 ```

-These examples show the power of composability: Tenzir operators can work with
+These examples show the power of composability: Tenzir operators work with
-bytes but also events, allowing for in-flight reshaping, format conversation, or
+both bytes and events, enabling in-flight reshaping, format conversation, or
-simply flexibling data shipping.
+simply data shipping at ease.